warrior2004/AI-Lawyer/README.md

 # AI Lawyer
-This is a reasoning AI chatbot that usese Deepseek R1
+This is a reasoning AI chatbot that uses Deepseek R1